 - Bone fracture.
-A fracture of the larger lower leg bone (fibula) or occasionally the smaller bone (tibia) near your knee can entrap the nerve.
+A fracture of the larger lower leg bone (tibia) or occasionally the smaller bone (fibula) near your knee can entrap the nerve.

 - Knee ligament injury.
 The nerve can be pinched due to bleeding or inflammation when your ligament is injured.